linagora/linshare/documentation/EN/development/linshare-core/how-to-add-new-upgrade-task.md

   tasks are not done, the system will work in a downgraded mode.
   Some functionalities or data might not be accessible.
 Those tasks might be executed while the system is being used.

-Now you can execute your sql script.
+Now you can execute your SQL script.

 #### 4 Run your upgradeTask on ui-admin :

-To run your upgrade task, go on linshare ui-admin, on the left menu select Domains, Upgrades Tasks and run your task by click on the pencil icon.
+To run your upgrade task, go on LinShare ui-admin, on the left menu select Domains, Upgrades Tasks and run your task by click on the pencil icon.